Akhil (film): Plot

 In Hyderabad, a young and carefree orphan named Akhil fights in the streets for earning and celebrates with friends.
 One day, Akhil meets a girl, Divya, and immediately falls in love with her.
 He impresses her in a couple of meetings by operating on her rabbit, which needs heart surgery with the help of K. V. Rajendra Prasad, Divya's college principal.
 Later Divya invites Akhil and his friends to her marriage.
 Akhil plots to break the marriage but find out that Kishore, the Fiancé of Divya, is in love with some other girl and unites Kishore with his lover, making Divya's dad furious, who is a Don in India as shown at the beginning of the movie.
 Disheartened, Divya leaves for Europe to find Kishore.
 Akhil learns that Divya is in Europe and follows her.
 After reaching her in Europe, Divya asks Akhil to act him as her lover, thinking that she can make Kishore envy.
 Meanwhile, Mambo, a thug of Indian don, searches for Bodo to get the Jua and shoots him in a chase.
 Bodo falls at Divya's apartment, and she treats him as she is a Medico.
 The very next day, Akhil tells Divya that he was the one who united Kishore and his lover, breaking Divya's marriage.
 She gets mad at him and tries to leave but is kidnapped by Mambo, who saw Divya while treating Bodo.
 Akhil gets injured while chasing them and got hit by Divya's dad, who discovers that he loves Divya.
 He falls unconscious under a tree, where a chain with a sun-shaped locket falls over his neck.
-Divya's father catches Akhil, and through him, he discovers that Mambo kidnapped his daughter.
+Divya's father captures Akhil, and through him, he discovers that Mambo kidnapped his daughter.
 He calls Mambo and orders him to release his daughter, but Mambo refuses.
-Akhil finds out about Mambo's place and leaves for Africa with Kishore to rescue Divya.
+Akhil escapes, finds out about Mambo's place, and leaves for Africa with Kishore to rescue Divya.